kiminel/carbon-simulator/README.md

   - Total USD field which calculates how much the Trees cost
   - The amount of entries they have
   - The total amount of trees purchased
-  - The total amount of costs in USD based on the Total of the Trees AND the yearly cost of $12
+  - The total amount of costs in USD based on the Total of the Trees ($120 per tree) AND the yearly cost of $12

 - User presses the Calculate Offset button which displays a graph of the average Co2 consumption by Date: